lhbikos/ReCenterPsychStats/docs/09-OneWayRepeated.md

 ```

 Our example has 2 (numerator) and 14 (denominator) degrees of freedom.
 If we use a table we find the corresponding degrees of freedom combinations for the column where $\alpha = .05$.
 We observe that any $F$ value > 3.73 will be statistically significant.
 Our $F$ = 3.87, so we have (just barely) exceeded the threshold.
 This is our *omnibus F*.
 We know there is at least 1 statistically significant difference between our pre, post, and follow-up conditions.

+>You may notice that the results from the hand calculation are slightly different from the results I will obtain with the R packages.
+Hand calculations and those used in the R packages likely differ on how the sums of squares is calculated.
+While the results are "close-ish" they are not always identical.

+> Should we be concerned?
+No (and yes).
+My purpose in teaching hand calculations is for creating a conceptual overview of what is occurring in ANOVA models.
+If this lesson was a deeper exploration into the inner workings of ANOVA, we would take more time to understand what is occurring.
+My goal is to provide you with enough of an introduction to ANOVA that you would be able to explore further which sums of squares type would be most appropriate for your unique ANOVA model.

 ## Working the One-Way Repeated Measures ANOVA with R packages